Battle of Transylvania: Analysis

 The main drawbacks of the Romanian Army were its technological backwardness and lack of experience.
 It preferred frontal attacks by masses of infantry, but its forces wilted before machine guns and heavy artillery.
 Thirteen of Romania's 23 divisions had no howitzers at all, relying on light field guns of 75 mm and 53 mm.
 The 25 batteries of 120 mm howitzers were scattered among 10 lucky divisions.
 The 10 divisions also had on average 30 machine guns each, while each of the remaining 13 had half as many.
 By contrast, a German division in 1916 had on average 54 machine guns, not counting the light machine guns of its light infantry.
 The causes of military failure differed between the three Romanian armies.
 The 1st Army was simply overpowered.
 It successfully resisted the Germans at Nagyszeben (Sibiu) on 26 September, the first day of the battle, but began to fall back the following day, after the Germans had amassed their artillery.
 While it lost Petrozsény (Petroșani) on 18 September, it counterattacked a week later on the 25th and briefly recaptured the town, enabling its troops to destroy its strategically important coal mines, before being pushed back for good between 30 September and 5 October.
 The 2nd Army had its commander replaced in early September and its forces halved, after three of its divisions were shifted to the Dobruja front.
 The new commander missed the opportunity to smash open the front in mid-September.
 The new commander of the 2nd Army, General Grigore C. Crăiniceanu, was poorly regarded.
 An officer of the general staff found him unqualified, while Alexandru Marghiloman, the leader of the Conservative Party, had this to say about his appointment: "How is that possible?...Do not make such a mistake; he has been confused all his life, and he is absolutely worn out.".
-Thus, while the Germans had defeated the halved and poorly-led 2nd Army by mid-October, it's not known if the outcome would have been the same if they had faced a full-sized 2nd Army under Averescu's command.
-Averescu, the 2nd Army's initial commander, would eventually be promoted to the rank of Marshal.
+Thus, while the Germans had defeated the halved and poorly led 2nd Army by mid-October, it is not known if the outcome would have been the same if they had faced a full-sized 2nd Army under Averescu's command.
+Averescu, the 2nd Army's initial commander, would eventually be promoted to the rank of marshal.
 The North Army, aside from a setback in the Kelemen Mountains, was not actually defeated.
 It continued advancing as late as October, despite stubborn Austro-Hungarian resistance.
-The North Army wasn't pushed back by the enemy, rather, it was ordered to retreat because of the events unfolding in Dobruja.
+The North Army was not pushed back by the enemy; rather, it was ordered to retreat because of the events unfolding in Dobruja.
 Ordered to pursue the Romanians, the exhausted Austrians moved slowly, giving their enemies an uncontested run to the border.
 There, the Romanians settled into the defensive positions they had prepared before the war.